pclinger/SonyCameraRemote/README.md

 # Getting Started

-Open the Smart Remote Control application on your camera, after which your camera will create a wifi network.
+Open the Smart Remote Control application on your camera.
+Your  camera will then create a wifi network.
 Connect your computer to the camera's wifi network, after which you can use this library to issue commands to the camera.

 # Functions